 Montage – An assembly of images that relate to each other in some way to create a single work or part of a work of art

-Note: A collage would be say individual photographs arranged on a background but a montage would be in this case an arrangement of photographs to create another image.
+Note: A collage would be photographs, items or materials arranged on a background but a montage would be an arrangement of photographs, items or materials to create another image.

 To remember the meaning of montage use the following mnemonic:

 After the monkey has sabotaged (montage) my art display, I was able to assemble what was left into a new work of art.

 The possibilities for making your own montage are endless.
 They can be as personal and creative as you like!

 Sketch the basic outline of the image you want to create.